brianium/cog-town/README.md

 * Runs on its own **real** thread (via `async/thread`) so it is safe to block on HTTP or disk I/O.
 * Throwing emits `{:type ::error :throwable th :input input}` as output.

+### Context

+A cog doesn't know anything about its context or transition function.
+If the transition function follows the signature mentioned above, a cog will happily ensure the function is applied in a separate thread.
+End users can build context (vector?, record? type?) and messages (maps?, strings?, references?) to suit their needs.

 ### A note on purity